 How to sew with difficult, slippy fabrics?

 If you are working on the sewing machine you will need to choose the correct machine foot and needle for your particular fabric.
 Generally speaking silk fabrics and other lightweight counterparts will require a smaller needle such as a 60/8, 70/10 (fine silk, georgette, chiffon) or 80/12 (medium weight silk).
-Why not read our blog post on needle sizes for more information – Click Here.
+Why not read our blog post on needle sizes for more information: What Size Sewing Machine Needle.
 For some very densely woven fabrics you may find you require a Microtex Needle, a Microtex Needle has an extra sharp point that will pierce through the weave and avoid snagging closely woven fabrics; it is great to use on difficult closely woven man-made fabrics.